brightspot/react-examples/restification/README.md

 yarn codegen
 ```

-The `codegen.yml` file will take the query included in `/queries/AllMembers.graphql` as well as the schema from `http://localhost/graphql/management/members` and will create a `generated.ts` file.
-This file will contain types and hooks based on the query.
-The `codegen.yml` file also has access the ID and Secret for authorization.
+The `codegen.yml` file will take the query included in `/queries/AllMembers.graphql` as well as the schema from `http://localhost/graphql/management/members` and creates a `generated.ts` file.
+This file contains types and hooks based on the query.
+The `codegen.yml` file also has access to the ID and Secret for authorization.

 ## Step 3 Building the Query and Create REST Mapping

+To see the API in action:

+1. Open the navigation menu.
+2. Scroll to **Developer** area and open the dropdown if needed.
-To see the API in action, navigate to **Developer** &rarr; **GraphQL Explorer** from the menu, and select **Members API: Restification** from the Select GraphQL Endpoint dropdown.
-In the explorer panel on the left rail you'll see a GraphQL query field named 'brightspot_example_restification_MemberQuery'.
-Previously in other examples, this would accept arguments of either `id` or `path` but this first query will be to receive all members but restricting the information provided.
-This will only display the members' display name.
+3. Click on **GraphQL Explorer**, and select **Members API: Restification** from the **Select GraphQL Endpoint** dropdown.

+In the explorer panel on the left rail you see a GraphQL query field named 'brightspot_example_restification_MemberQuery'.

+In previous examples, queries accept arguments of either id or path; however, in this example, the query retrieves all members, restricting the data returned to only members' display name.

-Check the `items` dropdown and check the `displayName` box.
-The final query should look like this after changing 'MyQuery' to 'AllMemvers':
+Expand the `items` dropdown and click the `displayName` checkbox.
+The final query should look like this after changing 'MyQuery' to 'AllMembers':

 ```graphql
 query AllMembers {